FreedomWorks

 • FreedomWorks and Americans for Prosperity indicated that they would try to influence the Foreign Affairs Committee, as both groups have already called for scrutiny of aid to Ukraine.

-In addition to its efforts to influence Congress, FreedomWorks is working with other right-wing groups preparing for a potential Republican presidential administration in 2025.
-In April 2022, FreedomWorks joined a coalition created by the Heritage Foundation focused entirely on preparing the next Republican presidential administration with policy recommendations and a curated list of personnel to help “take back America.”
-Within two months of launching the project, Heritage had assembled a coalition of nearly two dozen of the most influential organizations in the conservative movement.
+In addition to its efforts to influence Congress, FreedomWorks was previously working with other right-wing groups preparing for a potential Republican presidential administration in 2025, prior to shutting down.
+In April 2022, FreedomWorks joined a coalition created by the Heritage Foundation focused entirely on preparing the next Republican presidential administration with policy recommendations and a curated list of personnel to help “take back America” that later became known as “Project 2025.”

 In 2006, The Washington Post reported that FreedomWorks had earned hundreds of thousands of dollars and thousands of new member signups since 2000 through the sale of insurance policies